Trans-Siberian

 Mongolian restaurant car attached to train 4 The single track across Mongolia

 A Mongolian restaurant car is attached for day 6.
-Expect mutton and rice to feature on the menu, along with Mongolian beer.
-Photo courtesy of Tristan Wilson.
+Expect mutton & rice to feature on the menu, with Mongolian beer.
+Courtesy of Tristan Wilson.

 The Gobi desert Choir station